Is there some conspiracy against vector art file formats?

 There are only 2 programs involved in that scenario to produce PDFs with searchable text embedded in images.
 It’s the most simplified workflow path I’ve yet found to vector art PDFs with searchable text.

-Compare that with Adobe’s InDesign publishing program.
-It’s been a while since I worked with it, but a Google search shows Adobe has all but stopped supporting SVG.
+Compare that with Adobe’s InDesign publishing program (which I do generally like as a desktop publishing platform).
+It’s been awhile since I worked with it, but a Google search shows Adobe has all but stopped supporting SVG.
 To use the format, you’d probably have to insert extra workflow tasks, like opening files in Illustrator and converting them to a usable format.
-I may be way off on my contempt for the Creative Suite for tech publication — maybe exporting EPS files from Composer and inserting them directly into InDesign layouts, and then exporting to PDF — would yield just as good work/time, functionality (searchable text artwork), and visual appeal as what I found with this Composer-to-Open Office Writer workflow.
-But it certainly wouldn’t be free (for the publishing software part anyway; Composer continues to be a pricey subscription product.)
+I may be way off and ignorant in my contempt for the Creative Suite for vectorized tech publication–maybe exporting EPS files from Composer and inserting them directly into InDesign layouts, and then exporting to PDF–would yield just as good work/time, functionality (searchable text artwork), and visual appeal as what I found with this Composer-to-Open Office Writer workflow.
+But it certainly wouldn’t be free–for the publishing software part anyway–SW Composer continues to be a pricey subscription product.

-A Word Processor that Likes SVG: Money Doesn’t Buy Happiness
+Money Doesn’t Buy Happiness: A Word Processor that Likes SVG

 SVG files I export from Composer work just fine in Open Office Writer, a free program that is an alternative to MS Office’s Word.

 I felt very silly when I started using OO Writer instead of MS Word or MS Publisher, since that’s the purchased, professional office suite already installed on my computer.
 But after messing around with the MS products for the better part of a few days and doing Google research, it just finally became apparent that MS does not want to support SVGs, or even the derivative vector formats that I could make if I took extra time and effort (like converting an SVG into a PDF in Inkscape or something, then trying to import the PDF into MS Publisher or MS Word).